The Tree of Life – II (advanced)

 >Myoglobin protein mglsdgewql vlnvwgkvea dipghgqevl irlfkghpet lekfdkfkhl ksedemkase dlkkhgatvl talggilkkk ghheaeikpl aqshatkhki pvkylefise ciiqvlqskh pgdfgadaqg amnkalelfr kdmasnykel gfqg

 - The simplest way to get your sequence into FASTA format is to use the FASTA format display option in Genbank.
-Once you are on the page containing the DNA or protein sequence that you want, you can get your sequence into this format by clicking on the pull down menu next to the box with the word "Display" in it and changing it from "default" to FASTA, then clicking the "Display" button.
+Once you are on the page containing the DNA or protein sequence that you want, you can get your sequence into this format by clicking on the "FASTA" link below the "NCBI Reference Sequence" information.
 You can then either cut and paste the formatted sequence into a text file, or use the pull down menu next to the "Send To" button and change it to "File."
 If you then click on the button, it will download the sequence on your screen to the file name you specify.

 - Note that you don't need to worry about spaces and returns in most sequence analysis programs because they ignore them and only read the "letters" in the file.

-- Use the BLAST program (at NCBI or elsewhere) to search the non-redundant (nr) database of proteins (=BLAST-P) for homologs from other species.
+- Use the BLAST program (at NCBI or elsewhere) to search the non-redundant (nr) database of proteins (Protein BLAST or BLAST-P) for homologs from other species.
 All BLAST does is search all available databases for other proteins that are the most similar to the one you entered.
 It then gives you an output with "matching" sequences ranked by which is the most similar to the one you entered.
-(See the BLAST tutorial referenced above and ask your advisor for input.)
 Be sure to check the alignment on the BLAST readout to make sure the two sequence do not just share a small stretch of similarity, but look to actually be from homologous proteins.
 You should try to find your gene in at least 3 or 4 other organisms in order to construct a meaningful sequence alignment.
 (Note: Some programs "max out" if you try to put in too many sequences at one time, so you may have to do them in batches.)